legislation

 The M.D.A.’s services are targeted primarily to Minnesota farmers (the state’s agricultural sector), dealing with issues relating to plants and animals.

 The M.D.A. is directed by a Commissioner of the Department of Agriculture, who is appointed by the Governor.
-This person, along with the Deputy Commissioner, Assistant Commissioners and staff, have specific duties and responsibilities which follow Minnesota Statues, Chapter 17.
+The Commissioner, along with the Deputy Commissioner, Assistant Commissioners and staff, have specific duties and responsibilities which follow Minnesota Statues, Chapter 17.

 The Minnesota Department of Agriculture’s primary focus is in regards to food and health.
 If animals spread disease to humans (zoonotics), the M.D.A. is involved.